kdugue/rust-101/notes/rust-lang book/rust-lang-book-notes.md

 - most lifetimes are inferred; only need to be annotated when the lifetimes of references could be related in a few different ways
 - dangling references: referencing data other than the data it's intended to reference
 - borrow checker: compares scopes to determine whether all borrows are valid
+  - runs at compile time, and checks to make sure that all borrowed values or references are valid
+- lifetime of a variable: refers to how long the variable lives for
 - lifetime annotations
   - describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes
   - start with `'`